 Capability development initiatives are one way to close the gap between where you are now and where you’d like to be in an ideal future.
 If you’re taking a more traditional workforce planning approach, the goal is to look for patterns in past and current performance (incorporating environmental concerns) that highlight weak spots in the workforce.
-That’s not flawed employees, necessarily, but lacking organisational capabilities that will continue to drive business success.
+That’s not flawed employees, necessarily, but a lack of certain key capabilities.

 The more updated approach is to assess your capabilities as they stand.
 A capability map shows the highest priority capabilities by their impact on change compared to their availability in your workforce.
 These are your gaps.
-And once you know the gaps that could impact imminent and long-term success, you can create capability development plans to bridge them.
+And once you know the gaps that could impact current and long-term performance, you can create capability development plans to bridge them.

-Having a continuous supply chain of talent with your unique capabilities is pretty much the key to maintaining a competitive edge over other service providers.
+Having a continuous supply chain of talent with your unique capabilities is pretty much the key to maintaining your competitive edge.
 And because people retire, change careers, go on maternity leave—you know, live their lives separate to your organisational needs—you want to be continually developing the organisational capabilities that power this supply.

 Think about it like this.
 You spotlight a junior team leader to succeed their department head, who is preparing to take over from a retiring executive.
 But you don’t know the junior team leader has decided people management isn’t their forte and they want to make a lateral career move to focus on creative and strategy.
 That’s two out of three tiers of mission-critical knowledge that could potentially be lost because you don’t know the career aspirations and available capabilities of your workforce, and you don’t have other talent ready to fill those vacancies.